 Space type 6: Mixed activities

 By the nature of its use, for this type of space it is not possible to define an exhaustive list of possible activities that can occur within it.
-Typical activities include:
+[Editors note: this is also by far the most common space type of open offices] Typical activities include:

 - Concentration work in special areas designed to dampen generated and incoming noise.